Environment Administration

 Production

 This is the live application and the only environment level where end-users can access it.
-This level is also the only environment to host live client data.
+This level is also the only environment level to store live client data.

 Production